2010 Colchester Borough Council election

+Summary

 Election result

 The Liberal Democrats became the largest party on the council with 26 seats after taking 3 seats from the Conservatives.
 The gains came in Berechurch and Mile End wards where the sitting councillors were not defending the seats, as well as Stanway where Conservative councillor Gaye Pyman was defeated by 265 votes.
 This dropped the Conservatives to 24 seats, while Labour stayed on 7 seats and there remained 3 independents.
 Overall turnout at the election was 65.3%, ranging from a high of 74.6% in Pyefleet to a low of 47.9% in St Andrew's ward.

 Following the election the coalition between the Liberal Democrats, Labour and independents remained in control of the council administration.